WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-22-blazor-getting-started.md

 author: Wolfgang Ofner
 categories: [ASP.NET, Frontend]
 tags: [NET Core, Blazor, 'C#', SignalR]
+description: Blazor was introduced with .NET Core 3.0 and is a web UI single page application (SPA) framework.
+Developers write the code in HTML, CSS and C#.
 ---
 Blazor was introduced with .NET Core 3.0 and is a web UI single page application (SPA) framework.
 Developers write the code in HTML, CSS, C#, and optionally Javascript.
 Blazor was developed by Steve Sanderson and presented  in July 2018.
 The main advantage over Javascript frameworks is that you can run C# directly in the browser which should be appealing for enterprise developers who don&#8217;t want to deal with Javascript